-Intersex: is a general term used for a variety of conditions in which a person is born with a reproductive or sexual anatomy that doesn't seem to fit the typical definitions of female or male.
-One out of every 2,000 babies are born intersex.
-Until recently, it was common practice for doctors to respond to intersex babies by simply assigning a sex, making surgical modifications to the child's genitalia to "resolve" the ambiguity.
+Intersen: is a general term used for a variety of conditions in which the science of a person's body is more expansive than female or male.
+One out of every 1,500 babies are born intersex.
+Until recently, it was common practice for doctors to respond to intersex babies by simply assigning a sex, making surgical modifica-tions to the child's genitalia to "resolve" the ambiguity.
 The parents may or may not have been consulted or informed.
 As these children developed, they often experienced great emotional trauma when the sex chosen for them did not align with their own sense of gender identity.